jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 View or listen to this Podcast about Nginx: [http://twit.tv/show/floss-weekly/283](http://twit.tv/show/floss-weekly/283 "Nginx on Twit.tv")

-1. ~2:02 What is Nginx?
+1) ~2:02 What is Nginx?
-1. ~3:22 What percentage of the world's websites are served with Nginx?
+1) ~3:22 What percentage of the world's websites are served with Nginx?
-1. ~4:57 What was the challenge that lead to the creation of Nginx?
+1) ~4:57 What was the challenge that lead to the creation of Nginx?
-1. ~5:33 What is the main architectural difference between Nginx and Apache webservers?
+1) ~5:33 What is the main architectural difference between Nginx and Apache webservers?
-1. ~8:32 What are some of the main use cases for Nginx?
+1) ~8:32 What are some of the main use cases for Nginx?
-1. ~11:00 When did Sarah get involved in Nginx?
+1) ~11:00 When did Sarah get involved in Nginx?
-1. ~12:56 Where did Nginx come from?
+1) ~12:56 Where did Nginx come from?
-1. ~17:41 What is "caching" in relation to websites?
+1) ~17:41 What is "caching" in relation to websites?
-1. ~19:45 What is "proxying" in relation to websites?
+1) ~19:45 What is "proxying" in relation to websites?
-1. ~29:36 What was the founder's motive to opensource Nginx?
+1) ~29:36 What was the founder's motive to opensource Nginx?
-1. ~34:00 What is the difference in the opensource Nginx and the commercial version?
+1) ~34:00 What is the difference in the opensource Nginx and the commercial version?
 (Freemium?)
-1. ~40:19 Are there Linux Distro packages for Nginx?
+1) ~40:19 Are there Linux Distro packages for Nginx?
-1. ~53:10 Can Apache and Nginx co-exist or is it a winner take all?
+1) ~53:10 Can Apache and Nginx co-exist or is it a winner take all?

 ### Lab

-1. Using two virtual machines, while powered off, in the VirtualBox settings, enable a second network interface and set the type to host-only (details are in last chapter and the VirtualBox networking details are in chapter 03).
+1) Using two virtual machines, while powered off, in the VirtualBox settings, enable a second network interface and set the type to host-only (details are in last chapter and the VirtualBox networking details are in chapter 03).
-  i.
-You will be modifying the IP address of both of these systems: 192.168.33.10 and 192.168.33.11, netmask is 255.255.255.0 and gateway should be 10.0.2.2 (this is due to VirtualBox).
+  i) You will be modifying the IP address of both of these systems: 192.168.33.10 and 192.168.33.11, netmask is 255.255.255.0 and gateway should be 10.0.2.2 (this is due to VirtualBox).
-  i.
-Configure these settings in Network Manager for the respective Virtual Machines.
+  i) Configure these settings in Network Manager for the respective Virtual Machines.
-  i.
-Capture a screen shot of each system using the `ping` tool to ping the other IP and its results.
+  i) Capture a screen shot of each system using the `ping` tool to ping the other IP and its results.
-  i.
-Modify the `/etc/hosts` file and add an entry for both system in both systems
+  i) Modify the `/etc/hosts` file and add an entry for both system in both systems
-  i.
-Execute the `ping` command again this time using the hostname declared in the `/etc/hosts` file.
+  i) Execute the `ping` command again this time using the hostname declared in the `/etc/hosts` file.
-1. Repeat the above exercise but deactivate NetworkManager in systemctl and activate systemd-networkd (CentOS)
+1) Repeat the above exercise but deactivate NetworkManager in systemctl and activate systemd-networkd (CentOS)
-  i.
-In addition, on Ubuntu modify the Netplan conf to use networkd and place your YAML configuration there.
+  i) In addition, on Ubuntu modify the Netplan conf to use networkd and place your YAML configuration there.
-1. Using firewalld open port 22 permanently to allow SSH connections to your Fedora or Centos system.
+1) Using firewalld open port 22 permanently to allow SSH connections to your Fedora or Centos system.
-1. Using firewalld open port 80 permanently to allow SSH connections to your Fedora or Centos system.
+1) Using firewalld open port 80 permanently to allow SSH connections to your Fedora or Centos system.
-1. Enable the firewall to start at boot and show its status after a successful boot.
+1) Enable the firewall to start at boot and show its status after a successful boot.
-1. Install and enable firewalld on Ubuntu, deactivate UFW if it is running.
+1) Install and enable firewalld on Ubuntu, deactivate UFW if it is running.
-1. Create a self-singed SSL certificate
+1) Create a self-singed SSL certificate
-1. Create a sample PHP webpage that displays ```phpinfo()``` at `https://localhost/index.php`.
+1) Create a sample PHP webpage that displays ```phpinfo()``` at `https://localhost/index.php`.
 Name the file info.php and push it to your GitHub repo
-  i.
-Make sure you have installed all the pre-reqs (Apache2 and PHP)
+  i) Make sure you have installed all the pre-reqs (Apache2 and PHP)
-1. Enable the Apache Webserver and the proper firewall port to serve you phpinfo page over https.
+1) Enable the Apache Webserver and the proper firewall port to serve you phpinfo page over https.
-1. Going to [Wordpress.org](https://wordpress.org "Wordpress install") and download the latest tar.gz file.
+1) Going to [Wordpress.org](https://wordpress.org "Wordpress install") and download the latest tar.gz file.
 Follow the 5 minute setup to configure a working Wordpress blog.
-1. Repeat the install process above, this time using two servers, with static IP addresses configured, placing the MySQL database on a separate IP address -- configuring Wordpress properly and installing all needed pre-reqs.
+1) Repeat the install process above, this time using two servers, with static IP addresses configured, placing the MySQL database on a separate IP address -- configuring Wordpress properly and installing all needed pre-reqs.
-  i.
-Make sure to open the proper firewall ports and note that the first server will be the webserver and requires the apache2, php, php-mysql, and the php-client library only.
+  i) Make sure to open the proper firewall ports and note that the first server will be the webserver and requires the apache2, php, php-mysql, and the php-client library only.
-  i.
-The second database server requires the Mysql-server package.
+  i) The second database server requires the Mysql-server package.
 Make one to be Ubuntu one to be Fedora/CentOS.
-1. Install the Ghost Blogging Platform on a single OS of your choice.
+1) Install the Ghost Blogging Platform on a single OS of your choice.
-  i.
-Install nodejs, nginx, and mysql prerequisites
+  i) Install nodejs, nginx, and mysql prerequisites
-  i.
-Create a directory in your home directory called **ghost-files**.
+  i) Create a directory in your home directory called **ghost-files**.
 Execute the install tutorial in the next step in that directory.
-  i.
-Follow the install instructions at [Ghost.org](https://github.com/TryGhost/Ghost "Ghost Blogging Platform") to install the Ghost blogging platform.
+  i) Follow the install instructions at [Ghost.org](https://github.com/TryGhost/Ghost "Ghost Blogging Platform") to install the Ghost blogging platform.
-1. Create a fresh Ubuntu Virtual Machine and create a shell script that will automate the installation of the following and their dependencies:
+1) Create a fresh Ubuntu Virtual Machine and create a shell script that will automate the installation of the following and their dependencies:
-  i.
-Install and Active Firewalld, open ports 22, 80, 443
+  i) Install and Active Firewalld, open ports 22, 80, 443
-  i.
-Download and install latest Wordpress tarball (look at using `sed -i` to do an inplace substitution of the default values in the wordpress config file)
+  i) Download and install latest Wordpress tarball (look at using `sed -i` to do an inplace substitution of the default values in the wordpress config file)
-  i.
-Firewall to only allow single IP connection for SSH and port 80 and 443 (that IP being a second virtual machine with a static IP assigned)
+  i) Firewall to only allow single IP connection for SSH and port 80 and 443 (that IP being a second virtual machine with a static IP assigned)
-  i.
-Modify `/etc/hosts` to include these entries and take a screenshot of the output of your firewall status as well as you accessing the Wordpress blog via the browser using the hostname configured in `/etc/hosts` on the remote machine.
+  i) Modify `/etc/hosts` to include these entries and take a screenshot of the output of your firewall status as well as you accessing the Wordpress blog via the browser using the hostname configured in `/etc/hosts` on the remote machine.

 #### Footnotes